AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

-\section{Cross-Modality 3D Motion Generation}
+\subsection{Cross-Modality 3D Motion Generation}

-Beyond generating 3D human avatars, many AIGC methods also generate the desired 3D motions of the human avatar, often using various other modalities as input.
-The generated motions are often represented using 3D skeleton poses or 3D avatars, which we discuss separately below.
+Beyond generating 3D human avatars, many AIGC methods also generate the desired 3D motions of the human avatar.
+The motions are often using text or audio as input, which we discuss below.